maubanel/GMS2-Platformer/lateral-collision/README.md

 ##### `Step 18.`\|`PLTFRMR`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now the player is not running the falling animation when falling off of a platform.
-Lets add one more animation state when th eplayer is not on the ground and is moving downwards.
+Lets add one more animation state when the player is not on the ground and is moving downwards.

 ![fall animation logic](images/fallAnimLogic.png)